inasafe/inasafe-doc/docs/source/training/beginner/osm/104-using-gps.rst

 9. Uploading GPS data in JOSM
 -----------------------------

-.. note:: If you arenot interested in sharing your tracks publicly on OSM, feel free to skip this section.
+.. note:: If you are not interested in sharing your tracks publicly on OSM, feel free to skip this section.

 Adding GPS tracks to the OSM server is useful because it enables other users to see and use your tracks.
 For those who do not have a GPS or who can't